scribble-rs/scribble.rs/README.md

 well known reverse proxy, you are free to contribute a configuration to the wiki.

+## Server-Side Metrics

+While there's a Prometheus metrics endpoint at `/v1/metrics`, it currently doesn't expose a lot of information.
+If there are any requests for certain data, I'd be willing to extend it, as long as it doesn't expose any personal data.

+While I do have a dashboard for it, my hoster (fly.io) sadly doesn't support public dashboards right now, so the data will remain closed for now.

 ## Contributing

 There are many ways you can contribute: